- March 2, 2019

 9. Landscape and culture in Reșița

-Sky slopes are ready in winter-time for snow lovers at Semenic and Văliug while biking and trail running events are organized regularly.
-Mircea Chivu Stadium is crowded with cheering young footballers every evening.
-Renovated indoor and outdoor swimming pools are planned to open up by 2018, based on EU funding investments.
+Sky slopes are ready in winter-time for snow lovers at Semenic and Văliug, while biking and trail running events are organized regularly.
+Mircea Chivu Stadium is crowded with cheering young soccer players every evening.

 Every year people from all over Romania and abroad gather here to attend music festivals in Gărâna.
-The internationally reputed Gărâna Jazz Festival will count its 21th edition in 2017, with younger siblings – Wolf- Blues Festival and Gărâna Folk – extending the target audience to wider music tastes.
+The internationally reputed Gărâna Jazz Festival will count its 21st edition in 2017, with younger siblings – Wolf-Blues Festival and Gărâna Folk – extending the target audience to wider music tastes.

-With Timișoara having been designated to be European Capital of Culture in 2021, the same year when Reșița will mark 250 years of industrial heritage, after having its first furnace built in 1771, Reșița and the surrounding areas are expected to go through a process of cultural and social flourishing that would further highlight the richness of the area.
+With Timișoara having been designated to be European Capital of Culture in 2021, the same year when Reșița will mark 250 years of industrial heritage, after having its first furnace built in 1771, Reșița and the surrounding areas are expected to go through a process of cultural and social development that will further highlight the richness of the area.

-Valea Țerovei Industrial Area is meant to consolidate the industrial profile of our town.
-The 28.5ha centrally located industrial area was established with EU PHARE 2005 funds, now being a modern, fully equipped site ready for investors.
+Valea Țerovei Industrial Area is meant to consolidate the industrial profile of Reșița.
+The 28.5 ha centrally located industrial area was established with EU PHARE 2005 funds, now as a modern, fully equipped site ready for investors.

 53 lots are available for new investments with a concession price of 0.35 €/sqm/year (no VAT).

-Investors can further purchase the concessioner land on request by negotiation, based on a minimum price set by an external independent evaluation report.
+Investors can further purchase the concessionaire land on request by negotiation, based on a minimum price set by an external independent evaluation report.

-The awarding procedure is made through transparent tendering processes.
+The awarding procedure is made through a transparent tendering processes.

-- Internal access roads and sidewalks, fully asphalted and supplied with street lighting;
+- Internal access roads and sidewalks, fully paved and supplied with street lighting;

 - Public parking for heavy trucks and small vehicles (88 parking lots in total, 22 for long vehicles);